 The employee continues under the home country employment contract, except to the extent modified by the terms of the employee's letter of assignment and duties in the host country.
-In exchange for receiving the services of the seconded employee, the Host Company typically pays a fee to the Home Company, usually equal to the costs of compensating the seconded employee and sending him on secondment.
+In exchange for receiving the services of the seconded employee, the Host Company typically pays a fee to the Home Company - usually equal to the costs of compensating the seconded employee and sending him on secondment.
 Sometimes there is a profit mark-up on the secondment fee, as determined in consultation with tax advisors and based on transfer pricing principles.

 In documenting a secondment, great effort should be taken to expressly continue the Home Company employment relationship (and especially the "at-will" status of the employee when the home country is the United States, for example) so as to provide a contractual argument against the application of host country termination protections and entitlements.
-As a practical matter, however, it is likely that an employee working in a host country will be eligible for the benefits of the employment laws of the host country during the course of the secondment and upon termination.
+However, as a practical matter, it is likely that an employee working in a host country will be eligible for the benefits of the employment laws of the host country during the course of the secondment and upon termination confirmation that the employee remains employed by the Home Company (e.g., at-will status for US outbound secondees)

 Assignment letters for secondments typically include the following provisions: